randall-coding/cs2_server/tutorial.md

  * **server_password** - a password to join private server
  * **game_mode** - 0 - casual mode, 1 - competitive mode, defaults to 0

 Create secrets for your application using acorn-cli.
-Change the <> values to your actual credentials
+Change the <> values to your actual credentials.
 ```
 acorn secret create --data steam_user=<username> \
  --data steam_pass=<password> \